Want to start cryptocurrency mining on your PC? You can use Kryptex to start crypto mining to earn passive income in

 Certain miners and mining pools with the largest ASIC operations tend to centralize mining power on the network.
 For this reason, Ethereum and many other cryptocurrencies are designed to prevent ASICs from mining on their network.
 By only allowing GPU mining, it becomes much more expensive to dominate the network.

 Should You Mine Crypto?

-Cryptocurrency mining is not for everyone.
-Unless you live in China, your electricity is probably too expensive for you to turn a profit.
+ASIC mining is not for everyone.
+Unless you live in China, your electricity is probably too expensive for you to consider mining at a large scale.

 But don’t lose hope, there might be another way to profit off of your newfound mining knowledge.

 - Proof-of-stake.
 Ethereum 2.0 promises to eliminate the need for expensive mining equipment.
 Instead of a race between the miners to secure the data, miners will stake Ether in order for the right to secure a portion of the transactions.

 - Rent mining power.
 NiceHash is 1 of the largest mining pools in the world.
 They offer a service to rent mining power produced by machines in countries with low electricity costs.
 This way you can mine without ever getting technical.

 - Invest in the industry.
 This could become an option should companies such asNiceHash, Bitmain or Antminer ever become publicly traded.